GameStop hearing: What are ‘settlement times’ and why do they matter in stock trading?

 What are settlement times?

-Settlement times refer to when stock trades are, um, settled.
+Settlement times refer to when stock trades are, well, settled.
 When a buy or a sell is ordered, the cash doesn’t change hands immediately, but rather at the time of settlement—which currently occurs on a T+2 basis, or two business days after the fact.

 Why do they matter to stockbrokers?